 We often don’t realize that when our children seem embarrassed by us, are hostile toward us, or—most worrisome—begin to question the values that they’ve been taught their whole lives, it is usually directly related to a search for themselves.
-They are not deliberately trying to hurt us.
+The things kids say are not deliberately designed to hurt us.

 “I don’t know.”
-I glanced down.
+She glanced down.
 “Not more than fifteen years, I think.”

 3. “I’m not even sure I believe what you believe.”

 This is one of the hardest things for a parent to hear.
 When kids move into the teen years things become a lot less black and white.
 They become more and more aware of the world around them and will start to question things you have taught them; putting them to the test.
 However, while they become more aware of the world around them in their teens, they are still self-focused.
 So they will start to brush off things you have taught them as not fitting into their life or being out of date.
 According to the experts, this is an actual developmental stage characterized by rampant relativism, where even a child with strong convictions might start saying things like, “Well, that’s true for you, but I’m not sure it’s true for me.”

 Tell us!
 What is something your kids have said to you that caught you off guard?